 When taking into account Hong Kong's semiconductor exports, which are mainly manufactured and shipped through China, the total of China's semiconductor exports in 2021 reached 38.0%.
 The figure of 34.5% that the United States and Japan accounted for in total global semiconductor exports in 2000 is dwarfed by the current figure.
-It is important to note, however, that not all semiconductors exported from China are manufactured by Chinese companies; multinational companies operating in China account for a significant share of these exports.
-In 2021, Taiwan, Singapore, and South Korea ranked third, fourth, and fifth respectively in global semiconductor exports, with the top five countries accounting for a staggering 73.0% of the total worldwide.
+It is important to note, however, that not all semiconductors exported from China are manufactured by Chinese companies; multinational companies oper- 7.8% (USD 102.17 billion).
+In 2000, China ranked ating in China account for a significant share of these exports.
+In 2021, Taiwan, China; Singapore; and South Korea ranked third, fourth, and fifth respectively in global semiconductor exports, with the top five regions accounting for a staggering 73.0% of the total worldwide.